Nick-Liou/Gem5/Second_Assignment/README.md

     cost = a1*df["L1d"] + a2*df["L1i"] + a3*df["L2"] + a4*df["cacheline"] +  a5*df["L1d_assoc"] + a6*df["L1i_assoc"] + a7*df["L2_assoc"]
     return cost/(b1+b2+b3+b4+b5+b6+b7)
 ```

+The cost, speedup and PCR values are normalized so that the default configuration has cost, speedup and PCR equal to 1.

 Using the PCR value, we can rank the configurations we tested.
 Here are the best performing ones: